Berthony Deslouches, MD, PhD

 The primary goal of my research laboratory is to develop peptide-based antimicrobial therapeutics against multidrug-resistant bacteria.
 Antibiotic resistance constitutes a global health crisis, which threatens to reverse many advances in the field of medicine.
 A secondary objective is to establish how the environment influences the composition of the host microbiota and the resulting health consequences.

-I am a postdoctoral associate in the Department of Behavioral and Community Health Sciences (BCHS), where I teach and conduct research on media and health, including how health topics on popular television programs (like Grey's Anatomy) influence health.
-I also use media data to examine public health topics such as vaping and vaccination.
-My master's thesis, which used quantitative, qualitative, and social network analyses to examine anti-vaccine sentiment on Facebook, formed the basis for a first-author publication that was featured by multiple media outlets including CNN, Newsweek, and NBC's WPXI.
+I teach undergraduate and graduate public health courses and conduct research on media and health.
+Most of my research looks at how health topics on popular television programs (like Grey's Anatomy) influence people's perceptions of different health topics and how we can use clips from TV shows for health education.
+I also look at misinformation about public health topics such as vaping and vaccination on social media.
 I enjoy working with young people and am a member of CHAMP, a collaboration between Children’s Hospital and Arsenal Middle School, and the Youth Community Vaccine Collaborative.

 Research Assistant Professor, Environmental and Occupational Health